Parksaeroyi1/relievio-app/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+router.patch('/email/:email/planner/:id')

+button to mark completed

+create another endpoint to mark complete or done (button ) that call and endpoint in index to call the planner to mark which are done

+-do profile:
+- name
+- picture get pciture from phone
+- fetch